nkdAgility/NKDAgility.com/site/content/resources/blog/2012/2012-12-05-quality-centre-to-team-foundation-server-in-one-complex-step/index.md

 ---
 title: Quality Centre to Team Foundation Server in one complex step
-description: "Discover effective tools for migrating from Quality Centre to Team Foundation Server.
-Explore options and find the best solution for your ALM needs!"
+description: Discover effective tools for migrating from Quality Centre to Team Foundation Server.
+Explore options and find the best solution for your ALM needs!
 date: 2012-12-05
 creator: Martin Hinshelwood
 id: "9170"